LibrariesHacked/librarieshacked.github.io/_posts/2019-02-23-mobile-library-data-project.md

 ---
 title: "Mobile libraries: project introduction"
-description: Promoting the use of mobile library data to solve problems
+excerpt: Promoting the use of mobile library data to solve problems
 categories:
   - Mobile libraries
 header: